Who We Are

 What We Do

-TSREG’s mission is to provide comprehensive research and analysis on the effectiveness of traffic safety programs at the federal, state, and local levels to reduce death and injury caused by roadway traffic crashes.
+TSREG’s mission is to monitor the effectiveness of traffic safety programs to help reduce death and injury caused by roadway traffic crashes in Georgia.

 Mission-related activities include:

-• Providing program evaluation services to federal and state agencies
+• Providing program evaluation services to the Georgia Governor’s Office of Highway Safety

 • Performing grant review and analysis services for health and safety programs

-• Providing technical consultation on traffic safety issues
+• Providing technical consultation and subject matter expertise on traffic safety issues

 Latest News

-Our Rural Road County of the Year: Clay County
+Our Rural Road County of the Year: Dooly County

-TSREG’s county of focus for the year is Clay County.
-During our third year of this project, we are excited to visit this county to begin meeting with local stakeholders, conducting a community survey, and collecting observational data.
+TSREG’s county of focus for the year is Dooly County.
+During our fourth year of this project, we are excited to visit this county to begin meeting with local stakeholders, conducting a community survey, and collecting observational data.
 Follow us on Facebook, Instagram, or LinkedIn to see more about our work with rural counties in Georgia!

 Featured Stories